NB x GMCL x ECB- Banner-01 1200.png

 8.2.1.3.2.

-in the event of a “Named Professional” being unable to fulfil contractual obligations within GMCL for the club holding the player’s registration as a player by reason of having been required to represent their Country (at any time in the season) or their County equivalent (for the last 4 league games only in the GMCL season),
+in the event of a “Named Professional” being unable to fulfil contractual obligations within GMCL for the club holding the player’s registration as a player by reason of having been required to represent their Country or their County equivalent (at any time in the season)

 8.2.1.3.3.